cloke/peel/README.md

 - [X] Require commit message before button is enabled
 - [X] Stage files
 - [X] Unstage files
-- [ ] Unstaged files are still committed
+- [X] Unstaged files are still committed
 - [ ] Amend
 - [X] The file list of commits shows quotes
 - [X] Revert file
 - [ ] Revert all files (requires multiselect support to be added)
+- [ ] Add a way to check all files to be committed (ie changes should have the checkbox enabled)

 ### Pull
 - [ ] Pull remote into checked out branch